gregsadetsky/mgrs-usng-js-libs-overlap/README.md

 See the reference USNG grid [here](usng-grid-reference.jpg).

 Differences between MGRS and USNG [here](https://www.maptools.com/tutorials/mgrs_usng_diffs).
-- Important note from this doc: "100,000m truncation not specified in USNG"
+- Important note from this page: "100,000m truncation not specified in USNG"

 ### Tested